Halium/docs/standards/pre-execution-environment.rst

 Installation for common HSD distributions
 -----------------------------------------

-Many HSDs distribute their rootfs as Gzipped ``tar`` files.
+Many HSDs distribute their rootfs as gzipped ``tar`` files.
 The pre-rootfs environment vendor should provide a way to install this distribution format to make it usable by their environment.

 The installation tool should do all of the following: